graiola/wolf_aliengo_interface/README.md

-# WB Aliengo interface
+# WoLF: Aliengo hardware interface

-Hardware Abstraction Layer for Aliengo robot.
+Hardware Abstraction Layer for Aliengo robot to be used with WoLF.